 A certified translation is more reliable than one which is not certified.
 Some studies have shown that nearly 1 in 5 translations of documents submitted for official purposes were either fraudulent or technically inaccurate.
 This means that government bodies, businesses, schools and other organisations cannot always rely on the accuracy of non-certified document translations.

 This, of course, increases the expense of any transaction involving translated documents, and increases the chance that the entire process may fall apart if one of the most important documents is later found to contain errors.

-Of course, there are hundreds of different situations that call for reliable, trustworthy document translation services.
+Of course, there are hundreds of different situations that call for reliable, trustworthy and professional translation services.
 However, most instances fall into one of the following five categories:

 • During immigration proceedings

 Depending on the immigration route you choose, you will be expected to prove many things about yourself to the satisfaction of your chosen country’s immigration officials.
 At the very least, you will need to prove your identity, current citizenship status, your health and medical history and your criminal record or lack thereof.

 All of these facts are typically proven with (sometimes mountains of) documentation.
 If you are moving to a country which uses a different official language, some or all of these records, or at least summaries of them, must be translated before they can be studied and accepted (or rejected).
 The use of officially certified translations allows immigration officials to accept these translated documents more quickly and with much more reliance on their accuracy, speeding up the process immeasurably.

 Some countries’ immigration officials will not accept uncertified documents (or their equivalent) at all, requiring sworn or certified translations as a minimum standard.